-If you haven’t already, work toward implementing EMV chip readers into your property.
-EMV, which stands for Europay, Mastercard, and Visa, is a global standard for cards equipped with computer chip technology as well as the terminals used to authenticate chip card transactions.
+If you haven’t already, work toward implementing EMV chip readers at your property.
+EMV (Europay, Mastercard, and Visa) is a global standard for cards equipped with computer chip technology, as well as the terminals used to authenticate chip card transactions.

-Beginning in 2015, there was a liability shift and merchants who haven’t switched to a chip card are now liable for fraudulent card use.
+Beginning in 2015, there was a liability shift and merchants who haven’t switched to a chip cards are now liable for fraudulent card use.
 Previously, the issuing bank was liable.

 The shift has had a huge impact (as reported by Visa):

 - Counterfeit fraud has dropped by 76% for merchants who completed the chip upgrade.

 - Over 2.9 million merchants now accept chip cards, representing 63% of US storefronts.

 - In March 2018, 97% of card-present Visa transactions involved EMV cards